PREVIOUS: Emotional Maturity

 way it can, with extremely limited options – sucking it’s thumb, crying a lot, clinging to mother / doll / blanket, not responding to stimuli, being afraid of strangers …..

-✓ Studies in orphanages have shown how great the toll is on children who only get the minimum of care & are neglected mentally, psychologically & emotionally.
-Not being held, touched & comforted creates permanent personality damage.
+✓ Studies in orphanages have shown how great the toll is on children who only get the minimum of care & are neglected mentally, emotionally & physically.
+Also not being held, touched & comforted creates permanent personality damage.
 A common reaction is continual heads banging & compulsive rocking, & never developing the ability to bond with others.

 • For an infant, being left physically alone for too long is a death sentence.
 Being with a lot of others (family) without emotional connection is soul murder.